 In addition, the WASC Senior College and University Commission (WSCUC) requires that a new academic program must complete a brief WSCUC program screening form before it is launched.
 The WSCUC will review the form to determine if the program represents a change significant enough to warrant a lengthier “substantive change review”.
 Please contact campus Accreditation Liaison Officer, Cindy Bumgarner (email@example.com) for assistance with this form.

-Whether or not campus and Systemwide review can be completed within an academic year or will take longer entirely depends on the proposers’ level of preparedness and advance consultation.
+Whether or not campus and Systemwide review can be completed within a year or will take longer depends entirely on the proposers’ level of preparedness and advance consultation.
 Early consultation by proposers enables timely submission to Graduate Division of a near-final draft in the summer prior to academic year when the review will commence so that the final proposal will be ready when Graduate Council convenes in the Fall.